Our Science

 from molecule to medicine

-Forever committed to protecting the world against
+Committed to protecting the world against

 dangerous and difficult-to-treat infectious diseases